Veteran Designation on Driver’s License

 On This Page

-- A veteran designation on a driver’s license can be helpful in proving you served in the military.
+- A veteran designation on a driver’s license can help prove you served in the military

 A veteran designation is simply a way of making it known on your license that you are a veteran.

 In the past, veterans had limited options to prove they were in the military.
-Some were able to get a military retiree card or a Veterans Health Identification Card from the VA, but most opted to carry their DD214.
+Some got a military retiree card or a Veterans Health Identification Card from the VA, but most opted to carry their DD214.

 Compare quotes from the top auto insurance companies and save!